Gabaldonlab/crossmapper/README.md

   -o PATH, --out_dir PATH
-                        Specify the output directory for crossmap output files. (default: crossmap_out) -gb, --groupBarChart  Use a grouped bar chart in the output report instead of individual bar chart. (default: False)
+                        Specify the output directory for crossmap output files. (default: crossmap_out) -g fasta [fasta ...], --genomes fasta [fasta ...]

-Required Arguments:
-  -g fasta [fasta ...], --genomes fasta [fasta ...]
                         Specify the genome files in fasta format.
 Enter genome names separated by whitespace.
-NOTE: Keep the same order of listing for gtf/gff files (default: None)
+NOTE: Keep the same order of listing for gtf/gff files (default: None) -gb, --groupBarChart  Use a grouped bar chart in the output report instead of individual bar chart. (default: False)

+Required Arguments:
+  -gn name [name ...], --genome_names name [name ...]
+                        Specify names of the genomes.
+The names will appear in the report file. (default: None)

 Mapper and annotation Arguments:
   Arguments specific to STAR Mapper